PySilentSubstitution/pysilsub/_sources/02_installation.rst.txt

 Requirements
 ------------

-*PySilSub* requires Python (>=3.8, <3.11), a set of standard numerical computing packages, and some plotting libraries (which eventually may not be required):
+*PySilSub* requires Python (>=3.8, <3.11), a set of standard numerical computing packages, and some plotting libraries:

 - numpy
 - scipy
 - matplotlib
 - pandas
 - importlib-resources
-- seaborn
 - colour-science

 The following additional packages may also be helpful for development: